rust-lang/rfcs/text/0000-quick-debug-macro.md

 }
 ```

-The ways of using the macro in illustrated in later (not the first) examples
+The ways of using the macro as illustrated in later (not the first) examples
 will mostly benefit existing Rust programmers.

 ### Move semantics